rahul-gharat/dronahq-docs/docs/reference/automation-blocks/move.md

 The selected block will be inserted or moved to the chosen location within your workflow, helping you customize your automation sequence.

 :::info NOTE
-The `Iterate Block` cannot be moved using the Move block due to its specialized functionality.
+The `Iterate Block` and `Branch Block` cannot be moved using the Move block due to its specialized functionality.
 :::

 ### Enhanced Efficiency